pairlab/csc2621-w20/_contents/04-grading.md

 image: ""
 ---

 This course will consist of lectures, along with paper presentations & discussions.
-Along with this there would be two take home midterms, and a group project.
+Along with this there would be a take home midterms, and a group project.

 In-Class Paper Presentation: 25%
 Take-Home Midterm: 15%